 What happens next

-Once an event reachesdead_letter status:
+Once an event reaches dead_letter status:

 - You receive an email alert — Hookdrop notifies you so you can investigate without needing to monitor the dashboard constantly.